Alexander Duff (missionary)

-Alexander Duff DD LLD (25 April 1806, in Edinburgh – 12 February 1878, in Sidmouth), was a Christian missionary in India; where he played a large part in the development of higher education.
+Alexander Duff DD LLD (25 April 1806 – 12 February 1878), was a Scottish missionary in India; where he played a large part in the development of higher education.
 He was a Moderator of the General Assembly and convener of the foreign missions committee of the Free Church of Scotland and a scientific liberal reformer of anglicized evangelism across the Empire.
 He was the first overseas missionary of the Church of Scotland to India.
 On 13 July 1830 he founded the General Assembly's Institution in Calcutta, now known as the Scottish Church College.
 He also played a part in establishing the University of Calcutta.
 He was twice Moderator of the Free Church of Scotland in 1851 and 1873, the only person to serve the role twice.

 Early life

-Alexander Duff was born in the heart of Scotland, at Auchnahyle, in the parish of Moulin, Perthshire and was brought up at Balnakeilly.
+Alexander Duff was born in Auchnahyle, Scotland, and raised parish of Moulin, Perthshire and was brought up at Balnakeilly.
 His parents were James Duff, gardener and farmer at Auchnahagh, and Jean Rattray.
 Alexander had 5 siblings.
 Margaret, William, Findlay, John and Jean.
 After receiving his initial schooling at the Moulin and Kirkmichael Schools, and Perth Academy (where he was dux), he studied arts and theology at the University of St. Andrews.
 He was greatly influenced by the teaching, missionary fervour, and personality of Thomas Chalmers, then Professor of Moral Philosophy.

 He graduated with an M.A.
 (Hons) in 1824.
 Subsequently he was licensed to preach by Presbytery of St Andrews in April 1829.
 Duff was ordained by the Presbytery of Edinburgh on 12 August following as first (official) missionary of the Church of Scotland to India.
 Travelling to there, he left Edinburgh on 19 September and sailed 14 October 1829.